 Many health insurance policies offer coverage of speech and language therapy.
 There are variations in coverage based on insurance carriers, the individual’s policy, and the diagnosis/treatment being targeted.
-Megan has an in-network contract with Blue Shield of CA and prior to your appointment, our billing representative will help to check on your insurance benefits, but it is strongly suggested that you do the same.
+Megan has an in-network contract with Blue Shield of CA PPO medical plans and prior to your appointment, our billing representative will help to check on your insurance benefits (but it is strongly suggested that you do the same).
 Please be aware of restrictions, deductibles, and co-payments.
-For clients with out-of-network insurance benefits and for those who opt to pay privately, speech therapy evaluation and treatment fees are collected at the time of service.
+For clients with out-of-network insurance benefits and for those who opt to pay privately, speech therapy evaluation and treatment fees are billed out weekly.
 As a courtesy, our billing representative will provide a superbill (if requested) for those with out-of-network insurance benefits who would like reimbursement for services.
 Please note: it is your responsibility for submission of the superbill and for all follow up with your insurance carrier regarding reimbursement payments.

 Set an Appointment

 Turn to Campbell Speech Therapy for comprehensive and effective speech-language therapy intervention.
 To schedule a consultation, contact us today!